-I’m teaching myself how to make short documentary profiles of audtodidacts in the San Francisco Bay Area.
+I’m teaching myself how to make short documentary profiles of autodidacts in the San Francisco Bay Area.
 There are many things to learn.
 I make mistakes continually, but I also get a lot right.
 The key has been to ignore my ego, trust my intuition, and work hard.

 Some of my best learning has been in-person with experienced people ‘in-the-business’ who have graciously shared their time and their knowledge with me.
-My recent reunion was with a former Francis Ford Coppola co-worker is a good example.
+My recent reunion with a former Francis Ford Coppola co-worker is a good example.
 Co-worker makes it seem like we were colleagues.
 We weren’t.

-In meeting with him to discuss my sound track for my first attempt at an ‘industry standard’ short documentary, I appreciated his candor.
+In meeting with him to discuss my sound track for my first attempt at a ‘industry standard’ short documentary, I appreciated his candor.
 He told me that the two fonts of my current title were calling out “rookie.”
-See my photo of my old title for my film at top of post.
+See my photo of my old title for my film at top of this post.
 Note the words at the bottom, “San Francisco.”
 Richard thought having that there was confusing because it made the reader wonder, “Is San Francisco a subtitle to show the location of the film or is it part of the title?”